The transformer earthquake alerting model: A new versatile approach to earthquake early warning: Abstract

 \section{Abstract}

-Earthquake early warning aims to provide advance notice of incoming strong shaking to enable preventive action and mitigate seismic risk.
-Its usefulness depends on accuracy, the relation between true, missed and false alerts, and timeliness, the time between a warning and the arrival of strong shaking.
-Here we propose a novel early warning method, the deep-learning based transformer earthquake alerting model (TEAM).
-TEAM analyzes raw, strong motion waveforms of an arbitrary number of stations at arbitrary locations in real-time, making it easily adaptable to changing seismic networks.
-For two regions with high seismic hazard, Japan and Italy, it outperforms existing early warning methods considerably, offering accurate and timely warnings.
+Earthquakes are major hazards to humans, buildings and infrastructure.
+Early warning methods aim to provide advance notice of incoming strong shaking to enable preventive action and mitigate seismic risk.
+Their usefulness depends on accuracy, the relation between true, missed and false alerts, and timeliness, the time between a warning and the arrival of strong shaking.
+Current approaches suffer from apparent aleatoric uncertainties due to simplified modelling or short warning times.
+Here we propose a novel early warning method, the deep-learning based transformer earthquake alerting model (TEAM), to mitigate these limitations.
+TEAM analyzes raw, strong motion waveforms of an arbitrary number of stations at arbitrary locations in real-time, making it easily adaptable to changing seismic networks and warning targets.
+We evaluate TEAM on two regions with high seismic hazard, Japan and Italy, that are complementary in their seismicity.
+On both datasets TEAM outperforms existing early warning methods considerably, offering accurate and timely warnings.
 Using domain adaptation, TEAM even provides reliable alerts for events larger than any in the training data, a property of highest importance as records from very large events are rare in many regions.